Murder of Biswajit Das

-On 9 December 2012, Biswajit Das, a tailor from Dhaka, Bangladesh was murdered by members of Bangladesh Chhatra League, the student wing of the Awami League.
+On 9 December 2012, Biswajit Das, a tailor from Dhaka, Bangladesh, was murdered by members of the Bangladesh Chhatra League (BCL), the student wing of the Awami League.
 That morning, the opposition 18 Party Alliance had called for a nationwide road blockade.
 As Das was on his way to his shop, located in Shankhari Bazaar in Old Dhaka, one or more small explosives detonated near an anti-blockade procession organized by BCL activists from Jagannath University.

 Background

-Biswajit Das was a 24-year-old tailor from Dhaka.
-His father is Ananta Chandra Das, and his mother is Kalpana Rani Das.
-He owned a tailoring shop in Shankharibazar, Old Dhaka, and was known for his peaceful nature, avoiding political involvement and demonstrations.
+Biswajit Das was a 24-year-old tailor from Dhaka born to Ananta Chandra Das and Kalpana Rani Das.
+He owned a tailoring shop in Shankhari Bazaar, Old Dhaka, and was known for his peaceful nature, avoiding political involvement and demonstrations.

 Murder

-On December 9, 2012, the 18-Party Alliance called for an anti-government blockade.
-Around 9 AM, a group of opposition lawyers took out a procession from the Old Dhaka Judge Court in support of the blockade.
+On 9 December 2012, the 18 Party Alliance called for an anti-government blockade.
+Around 9:00 am, a group of opposition lawyers led a procession from the Old Dhaka Judge Court in support of the blockade.
 As they approached Victoria Park, a bomb exploded.

-At that moment, activists from the Bangladesh Chhatra League of Jagannath University and Kabi Nazrul Government College attacked the protesting lawyers.
-The lawyers attempted to flee, and in the chaos, Biswajit Das, a bystander, ran for safety.
+Activists from the Bangladesh Chhatra League units of Jagannath University and Kabi Nazrul Government College attacked the protesting lawyers.
+The lawyers attempted to flee, and in the chaos, Das, a bystander, ran for safety.

-He first took shelter on the second floor of a nearby building, inside a dental clinic.
+He first took shelter on the second floor of a nearby dental clinic.
 The group mistook Das for an opposition supporter and chased him from near Bahadur Shah Park into a nearby building.
-They attacked him with machetes, iron bars, hockey sticks and struck him forcefully with an iron rod.
+They attacked him with machetes, iron bars, and hockey sticks, and struck him with an iron rod.

-Severely injured, Biswajit tried to escape into another building, but his attackers pursued him.
-His clothes were torn and his entire body was drenched in blood.
-Despite his injuries, he attempted to run again, but the assault did not stop.
-Eventually, he collapsed onto the ground.
+Severely injured, Das tried to escape into another building, but his attackers pursued him.
+His clothes were torn and his body was drenched in blood.
+Despite his injuries, he attempted to run again, but the assault continued.
+Eventually, he collapsed.

 Some passersby tried to take him to National Hospital, but the attackers blocked their way.
-Das attempted to escape, but fell down at Shankhari Bazar Road.
-A rickshaw-puller took Das to Mitford Hospital, where he shortly died of his wounds.
+Das attempted to escape but fell down at Shankhari Bazaar Road.
+A rickshaw-puller took Das to Mitford Hospital, where he died shortly after from his wounds.

-The daytime murder was captured live on television and appalled the nation.
-Within days, Jagannath University expelled three students and cancelled the certificates of two others for alleged involvement in the murder.
-The following week, they expelled four more.
+The daytime murder was captured live on television and sparked national outrage.
+Within days, Jagannath University expelled three students and revoked the certificates of two others for alleged involvement in the murder.
+The following week, the university expelled four more students.